pyCGM2/rCGM2/README.md

  * compare data based on basic metrics, like the Mean Absolute Deviation, the Root Mean Square Error ...
  * process repeatbility tests based on the *Standard Error of measurement*

-since R is a statistical-oriented software, further versions of rCGM2 could propose basic inferential statistical tests.
+Since R is a statistical-oriented software, further versions of rCGM2 could  propose methods integrating basic inferential statistical tests.

+## Why R is fantastic !

+Originaly R was not fantastic at all.
+The user interface was not intuitive and the programming syntax was difficult to master.
+That is the past.
+Thanks to the enthusiast of R users and especially [Hadley Wickham](http://hadley.nz/), R now benefits from a powerful user interface called [Rstudio](https://www.rstudio.com/) and packages which could ease your data processing.

+rCGM2 precisely leverages packages :

+  - dplyr
+  - ggplot2
+  - tidyR

+There are extensive documentation and tutorials on the internet about these packages.
+For sure, they will accelerate your learning curve and remove any reluctance to R.

 ## installation